itucsdb1941/itucsdb1941/docs/source/user/member2.rst

    .. figure:: dessert-recipe.PNG
       :scale: 50 %
-      :alt: The recipe page for a dessert
+      :alt: The recipe page for a recipe

 	  This page is an recipes page for desserts, foods and beverages.
 The user can see all information about this recipe in this page.
 Also, user can write a comment for this recipe if user sign in before.